mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "I'm not your right-hand knight anymore.
 You have no idea what happened in the all the la'to you were gone.
 We all had to grow stronger because of your weakness."

 "When I left, you had such conviction and even more strength than I had.
 You knew everything I knew.
-Lissa could have been brought to justice and the Great Pavilion reformed, but now it's gone back to being a cesspool of addiction."
+Shinna could have been brought to justice and the Great Pavilion reformed, but now it's gone back to being a cesspool of addiction."

 "We needed you, and you left right as everything was falling apart.
 Now you come back and expect me to have picked up the pieces by myself?
 The only way to survive was to adapt, so yes, Casra, this is who I am now."